-Firstly, yes Government Rebates are still available
+Firstly, yes Government Financial Incentives are still available

 Late 2009, the Federal Labor Government introduced the Solar Credits Scheme as an incentive to invest in renewable energy as part of a Renewable Energy Target (RET) introduced by the Coalition Government in 2001.

-The scheme is available to homeowners, business owners and non profit organisations and entitles you to receive a subsidy in the form of Small Technology Certificates (STC).
+The scheme is available to business owners and non profit organisations and entitles you to receive a subsidy in the form of Small Technology Certificates (STC).
 These certificates are used to reduce or discount the total cost of the Solar Energy System.

 The RET mandates that by 2020 energy retails need to source 20% of the electricity they sell from renewable sources.
 To meet their targets, they pay you to produce the power instead of producing it themselves.